ScienceZoneUK/science-zone-uk/Microbits/Rock_paper_scissors/Readme.md

 * Design intuitive visual and audio feedback to communicate outcomes effectively to users.

+## 💻 Get Set Up
+* Plug in your Micro:bit.
+* Go to: python.microbit.org/v/3
+* Start a new project.
 ## Step 1
 Use the on shake block in the Workspace to run code when you shake the micro:bit.